Not sure what's going on? Read Part One!

 After a couple years at the downtown car wash, I quit again.
 Then I started college, and for another year went back to the South Seattle location.
 Finally, I quit that place for good, did some temp work, and ended up getting into the bourgeoning web development scene that was overtaking Seattle in the late 90's.

 On occasion, I feel like I should regret the time wasted at the wash, time spent in near poverty whereas I could have been in college of something.
 But I don't.
 In a strange way, the car wash was excellent preparation for the white-collar world of Internet development and software design.
 No client can be as intimidating as a 6'5, 300 pound convicted murderer looming over you, or and a sputtering, angry black man promising to stab you in the neck with his pen.
 No looming deadline can equal a lot full of thirty-five cars piling up after chain has just broken.
 I realized at the wash that when life tries to bury you all you can do is take a breath and start digging your way out.
-And to this day when I come across people who will tell some story of some purportedly crazy person they know - someone on drugs or in jail - and I just have to nod my head and think to myself, "Man, you have no idea"
+And to this day when I come across people who will tell some story of some purportedly crazy person they know - someone on drugs or in jail - and I just nod and think to myself, "Man, you have no idea"

 What do you think?
 Leave your comments on the Guestbook!